-Anti-Trump protesters fill streets across the globe
+Protesters across globe rally for women's rights

 In Boston, 120,000 to 125,000 people protested, according to a police aerial photo analysis cited by a senior Boston Police official.
 Police said the crowd there was too big for the march route and could not proceed because "it would be like a snake eating its tail."

-Sen. Elizabeth Warren urged Boston protesters to resist: "We can whimper.
+U.S. Sen. Elizabeth Warren urged Boston protesters to resist: "We can whimper.
 We can whine.
 Or we can fight back!
 We come here to stand shoulder to shoulder to make clear: We are here!
 We will not be silent!
 We will not play dead!
 We will fight for what we believe in!"

 In Los Angeles, more than 100,000 people marched, police said.
 So many people crammed into the streets that "our march turned into a stand," said Ellen Crafts, who handled public relations for the event.